 It’s also worth noting that our overview below is our opinion based on research that we’ve done, but it’s important to note that temperaments change from dog to dog.
 We can make generalizations, but there will always be differences in each breed as well as each color variant.

-For this reason, the white German Shepherd has a very subtle difference in temperament compared to other colored German Shepherds as he has been refined to be used more as a companionship dog than a guard dog, and as such he seems to have lost those stronger tendencies along the way.
-This is not to say that he would make a useless guard dog, however, he would not be as much of a natural compared to a traditional colored pup.
-As a result, the white German Shepherd is said to be slightly more sociable and calmer than the other colored German Shepherd, and slightly less intense.
-This is great if you are a first-time dog owner of a canine caliber such as this.
+For this reason, the white German Shepherd has a very subtle difference in temperament compared to the standard German Shepherd breed.
+Because he’s been refined to be used more as a companionship dog than a guard dog, some of those stronger tendencies have been lost along the way.
+This is not to say that he would make a useless guard dog, however.
+But he’d be less of a natural compared to a traditional colored pup.
+As a result, the white German Shepherd is said to be slightly more sociable and calmer.
+They are also considered slightly less intense.

 As long as he is socialized properly as a pup, he can make a great family pet.
-The white German Shepherd is known to be very affectionate with their immediate family, and those who are welcomed into the pack by his master.
+The white German Shepherd is known to be very affectionate with its immediate family.
+He’s also friendly with those who are welcomed into the pack by his master.
 He adores playing or cuddling with any pack member that will give him attention.
 Not only this, but he is gentle with small children and other household pets and is known to be adaptable if another animal is brought into the pack.

-The GSD is a headstrong pup, so if you plan to crate train or train with a harness, make sure you have the appropriately sized harness for a GSD and the right sized dog crate for your GSD to make training easier on yourself in the long term.
+The German Shepherd Dog is a headstrong pup, so if you plan to crate train or train with a harness, make sure you have the appropriately sized harness for a German Shepherd and the right sized German Shepherd dog crate to make training easier on you and your dog in the long term.

 As stated previously, it is commonly misunderstood that all white dogs have increased health issues, and this is definitely not the case with the white German Shepherd.
 He is considered to be a generally healthy dog, and his lifespan is, on average, 7 – 10 years.

-The white German Shepherd commonly suffers with Elbow and Hip Dysplasia.
-This is an abnormal formation of the elbow and hip joint, which overtime can lead to severe pain in the joints, and it can lead to crippling arthritis.
+German Shepherds commonly suffer from Elbow and Hip Dysplasia.
+This is an abnormal formation of the elbow and hip joint, which over time can lead to severe pain in the joints, and it can lead to crippling arthritis.
+White-coated Shepherds are no different.
 Generally, this is a disease that develops in older age in many dogs.
-The White Shepherd Genetics’ Project have thoroughly studied the specific lineage of the White Shepherd thus far, and it would appear that there are no major health concerns other than Elbow and Hip Dysplasia.
+The White Shepherd Genetics Project has thoroughly studied the specific lineage, and it would appear that there are no major health concerns other than Elbow and Hip Dysplasia.